 The technology sector as a whole has been one of the few parts of the UK’s private sector to perform well during the pandemic.
 Chief Economist at the Bank of England, Andy Haldane, suggested that technological adoption among firms is the key building back the country’s economy ‘not just better, but faster and smarter’.

-A recent national survey has revealed that 72% of UK tech businesses saw an increase in demand for their services between March and August 2020, suggesting tech firms are holding strong despite recent pressures brought by COVID-19.
+A recent national survey revealed that 72% of UK tech businesses saw an increase in demand for their services between throughout 2020, suggesting tech firms are holding strong despite recent pressures brought by COVID-19.

 And whilst it is apparent the demand for tech-based companies has continuously risen over the past decade in Britain, the UK’s ever-increasing digital dependency, rapidly accelerated by the pandemic, indicates that investing in innovative tech may never have been so crucial, but yet so lucrative.